 Contralateral Shoulder Dysfunction

-This lesion can be explained as a part of the scoliosis pattern described in Overcompensation Pattern - Structural Adaptations.
-With a right sacroiliac nutation lesion, the muscles cause the innominates to rotate to the left.
+This lesion can be explained as a part of the scoliosis pattern described in Overcompensation Pattern – Structural Adaptations.
+With a right sacroiliac nutation lesion, the muscles cause the innominate to rotate to the left.
 To provide balance, the spine rotates to the right and laterally flexes to the right.
 At this point, the righting reflex causes the shoulders to rotate back to the left and, in order to align the head in an upright posture, the upper spine bends back to the left.
 As a result, we have different influences affecting the spine.
 From below, the body will try to protect the sacroiliac joint but, from above, it is trying to balance the body with gravity.
-This results in a twisting of the spine, which compacts the rib cage on the upper left and lower right.
+This results in a twisting of the spine, which compacts the rib cage on the upper left and lowers right.
 This compaction will alter the position of the upper ribs and may cause some ribs to shift out of place.
 The scapula will no longer ride smoothly on the rib cage and the mechanics of the entire shoulder girdle will be altered.
 These mechanics are induced by a combination of muscular actions that influence both shoulders in different manners.

 Try this simple self-demonstration, starting from the erect neutral position.
-1. Keep your feet in place and turn your pelvis to the left to the end of range of motion.
+1. Keep your feet in place and turn your pelvis to the left to the end of the range of motion.
 2. Keep your pelvis to the left and turn your lower trunk to the right so that your left shoulder moves towards your right hip.
 3. Straighten your trunk and twist your shoulders and upper back to the left.
 4. Straighten your right knee and make sure that your weight is evenly distributed on both feet.
 You should feel tightening in the upper left and lower right rib cage.
 In that position, flexing the thoracic spine at different levels will change the stress points in the rib cage and spine.

 Please see Overcompensation Pattern – Structural Adaptations for associations between the Nutation Lesion and: